jojo2234/StruFun/README.md

 # Strutture-Dati
-A repository with my data structures (and maybe some useful function) in Python Java and partially in C.
+A repository with my data structures and maybe some useful function in Python Java and in C.